 Let’s talk about simplifying fractions.
 To do that, we’re gonna talk about three parts.
 One, what does it mean to simplify a fraction?
 Two, why we would do it?
 And three, how would we simplify a fraction?

-We can identify that in our problem.
-We have these two pieces of information, eight hours of sleep is what they need per day.
-We also know that that means twenty-four hours.
-So we can start with our fraction of eight twenty-fourths, with a need to reduce the fraction just like all the others we’ve practiced.
-Eight and twenty-four share a common factor of eight, so we’re gonna divide the numerator and the denominator by eight here.
+We can identify that in our problem, we have these two pieces of information, eight hours of sleep is what they need per day.
+We also know that that means 24 hours.
+So, we can start with our fraction of eight twenty-fourths.
+We then need to reduce the fraction just like all the others we’ve practiced.
+Eight and 24 share a common factor of eight, so we’re gonna divide the numerator and the denominator by eight here.
 When you divide the numerator and the denominator by eight, you get the simplified fraction one-third.
 Based on the information given, that would mean that adults need to sleep one-third of the day.

 Simplifying fractions is a simple process that helps us communicate effectively.
 And now, you have the tools to simplify fractions and communicate more clearly to the people around you.